jdtrat/jdtrat.com/content/about/main/index.md

 number_categories: 0 # set to zero to exclude
 show_intro: true
 intro: |
   Hi!
 I'm Jonathan.
-I recently completed a B.S. in Computational Neuroscience from Wake Forest University in Winston-Salemn, North Carolina.
-I'm now a Master's student in the Kishida Lab at Wake Forest School of Medicine.
-  My primary research interests involve human decision-making, specifically neuroeconomics.
-I'm an experienced #rstats programmer who dabbles in web development, Bayesian Statistics, Reinforcement Learning, and #dataviz.
+I'm a data scientist who dabbles in web development, Bayesian Statistics, Reinforcement Learning, and #dataviz.
 Some (not so) fun facts about me:
   * I'm from Orlando, FL, and I get asked if I go to Disney a lot more times than I’ve been to Disney.
   * I like going to the gym to pick things up and put them down again.
   * I enjoy reading and sleeping, though not at the same time.